-Tina has a long-standing love of wildlife, as evidenced by the five years she spent as a volunteer at the Los Angeles Zoo, where she gained hands-on experience in the primates department.
-When Tina and her family relocated to Louisiana, she got involved with the New Orleans Audubon Zoo by interning in the primates department, where she was eventually offered a keeper position.
-It was during this time that Tina developed a passion for lemurs and inspired her to create something big… In 2016 Tina proposed the idea for the Louisiana Lemur Foundation and the rest, as they say, is history!
+Tina has a long-standing love of wildlife, as evidenced by the five years she spent as a volunteer at the Los Angeles Zoo where she gained hands-on experience in the primate department.
+When Tina and her family relocated to Louisiana, Tina interned at the New Orleans Audubon Zoo in the primate department and was eventually offered a keeper position.
+It was during this time that Tina developed a passion for lemurs and was inspired to create something big… In 2016, Tina proposed the idea for the Louisiana Lemur Foundation and the rest, as they say, is history!

 Executive Vice President & Director of Internal Affairs

-Jessica graduated in 2014 from Southeastern Louisiana University with a bachelor’s degree in Biological Science, concentrated in Ecology, Evolution, and Environmental Science.
+Jessica is a lifelong wildlife lover and has always known this passion would guide her career.
+She graduated in 2014 from Southeastern Louisiana University with a Bachelor’s degree in Biological Science concentrated in Ecology, Evolution, and Environmental Science.
 Upon graduation, she participated in a study abroad program in Costa Rica researching sea turtles with the Sea Turtle Conservancy.
-She completed internships at the Monroe Zoo and Audubon Zoo before being hired at the Baton Rouge Zoo as a Primate/Carnivore keeper, and then at the Audubon Zoo as a Primate keeper.
-She currently works as a Veterinary Technician at DeVun Veterinary Medical Hospital while running the Louisiana Lemur Foundation with the rest of the team.
+She then completed internships at the Monroe Zoo and Audubon Zoo before being hired at the Baton Rouge Zoo as a Primate/Carnivore keeper, and then at the Audubon Zoo as a Primate keeper.
+She has also worked as a vet tech at several local animal hospitals.
+Lemurs are where her heart lies though.
+Jessica’s work for the Louisiana Lemur Foundation has been her most rewarding professional experience yet!

 Vice President & Director of Research

 Jamie's passion for scientific research grew during her time as a Research Assistant at the Cleveland Metroparks Zoo.
-Upon graduation from Indiana University, with a B.S. in Biology and a focus in animal behavior, she moved to New Orleans, LA to continue her animal research path by completing internships in the primates and hoofstock departments, at the New Orleans Audubon Zoo.
+She graduated from Indiana University, with a B.S. in Biology and a focus in animal behavior.
+Jamie then moved to New Orleans, LA to continue her animal research path by completing internships in the primate and hoofstock departments, at the New Orleans Audubon Zoo.
 She is currently working on her PhD in Integrative Biology at the University of New Orleans.

 Vice President & Director of Animal Management

 Melissa graduated from the University of Louisiana with a B.S. in Biological Sciences and a minor in Psychology in 2009.
-She has 3 years of experience in emergency animal medical care, and 9 years of experience working as an animal care professional/zookeeper at 3 different zoological facilities.
-She is currently the lead Primates keeper at the Audubon Zoo.
+She has 3 years of experience in emergency animal medical care and over 9 years of experience working as an animal care professional/zookeeper at 3 different zoological facilities.
+She is currently the lead Primate Keeper at the Audubon Zoo.